shwesinhtay111/angular-customdirective/README.md

 custom attribute Directive
 ============================

--has several built-in attribute directives
+- has several built-in attribute directives

--ttClass directive :: allow to add class to an element
+- ttClass directive :: allow to add class to an element

--create a new file and name it as tt-class.directive.ts
+- create a new file and name it as tt-class.directive.ts

--import necessary libraries:
+- import necessary libraries:

 	import { Directive, ElementRef, Input, OnInit } from '@angular/core'